ansergeyg/my_notes/package_dependency_management_issues.md

 ```
 You need to compare allowed versions among all packages that use your dependency package.
 In this case **mdf/psr-http-message-shim** wasn't really compatible with the lower version of the
 ***psr/http-message*** package.

+Ever wondered if you could patch composer.json file itself?

+For example, we could fix the problem above by editing some composer.json file in one of the packages above.

+Turns out it's impossible right now:

+Because patching occurs after Composer calculates dependencies and installs packages, changes to an underlying dependency's composer.json file introduced in a patch will have no effect on installed packages.

+If you need to modify a dependency's composer.json or its underlying dependencies, you cannot use this plugin.
+Instead, you must do one of the following:

+Work to get the underlying issue resolved in the upstream package.
+Fork the package and specify your fork as the package repository in your root composer.json
+Specify compatible package version requirements in your root composer.json